July 18, 2020

 Dogs allowed: Yes

-The La Jolla Trails is suitable for hikers of all ages and skill levels, thanks to its relatively flat and easy-going nature.
-The pathway is also ideal for joggers, runners, and cyclists, and the occasional fly-fisherman.
-Although crowded at times, the trail offers views of the Pacific Ocean, surf spots, and sunbathing seals.
-(For a fun adventure away from the crowds, go to the 42-acre La Jolla Heights Open Space—one of the area’s best-kept secrets—to become one with nature.
+La Jolla is one of the best places to hike in San Diego thanks to its versatility.
+La Jolla Trails is suitable for hikers of all ages and skill levels, thanks to its relatively flat and easy-going nature.
+The pathway is also ideal for joggers, runners, cyclists, and the occasional fly-fisherman.
+Though crowded at times, the trail offers views of the Pacific Ocean, superb surf spots, and sunbathing seals.
+(For a fun adventure away from the crowds, go to the 42-acre La Jolla Heights Open Space—one of the area’s best kept secrets—to become one with nature.)
+Out of all the short hikes in San Diego, this one is a can’t-miss.

 Location: 12600 North Torrey Pines Road, La Jolla